-Biogas is a renewable energy source that is produced through the anaerobic digestion of organic materials such as agricultural waste, food waste, sewage sludge, and energy crops.
-It is a mixture of methane (CH4) and carbon dioxide (CO2), along with traces of other gases such as nitrogen, hydrogen sulfide, and water vapor.
+Biogas is a renewable energy source produced through the breakdown of organic matter in the absence of oxygen.
+It’s primarily composed of methane (typically 50-70%), carbon dioxide (about 30-50%), and small amounts of other gases such as hydrogen sulfide and traces of water vapor.

 The importance of biogas lies in several key areas: